-Also known as a problem analyst, technical adviser and system analyst, you'll maintain IT services and have face-to-face contact with users requiring technical support.
+Also known as a problem analyst, technical adviser and systems analyst, you'll maintain IT services and have face-to-face contact with users requiring technical support.

-You'll be expected to work on multiple projects at once, so the ability to switch between jobs quickly and stay in control of difficult situations is central to the role.
-It's also important that you can explain technical information to non-technical users.
+You'll be expected to work on multiple projects at once, so the ability to switch between tasks and remain in control of difficult situations is vital.
+It's also important that you can explain complex information to non-technical users.

-Strong technical skills are essential along with the knowledge of, and certification in, the relevant computer language (HMLS, CSS, #C, Microsoft SQL etc.) and its applications.
+Strong technical skills are essential along with the knowledge of, and certification in, the relevant computer language - for instance, CSS, #C, Microsoft SQL - and its applications.

 Find out more about working as an application analyst.

 Writing specifications and designing, building, testing, implementing and sometimes supporting applications using programming languages and development tools are all key to the role.
 You'll likely specialise in an area such as mobile phone applications, accounting software, office suites or graphics software.

 A good level of technical knowledge with an in-depth understanding of at least one computer language is important.
 Most employers expect a degree in a relevant subject such as computer science or information systems.